 - whether the cancer can be removed completely by surgery

-- whether the patient can have a liver transplant
+- whether your child can have a liver transplant

 - whether the AFP blood levels go down after treatment

-- whether the cancer has just been diagnosed or has recurred
+- whether the cancer has just been diagnosed or has come back after treatment

-For hepatoblastoma that recurs (comes back) after initial treatment, the prognosis and treatment options depend on the following:
+For hepatoblastoma that comes back after initial treatment, the prognosis depends on the following: